F1248/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 After installing macOS, OpenCore Legacy Patcher should automatically prompt you to install OpenCore onto the internal drive.
 However, if it doesn't show the prompt, you'll need to either [manually transfer](https://dortania.github.io/OpenCore-Post-Install/universal/oc2hdd.html) OpenCore to the internal drive's EFI or Build and Install again and select your internal drive.

-Reminder that once this is done, you'll need to select OpenCore in the boot picker again for your hardware to remember this entry and auto boot from then on.
+Reminder that once this is done, you'll need to select OpenCore in the Boot Picker again for your hardware to remember this entry and auto boot from then on.

 ## Infinite Recovery OS Booting